 But unlike previous titles in its family franchise that took place throughout various eras of human history, Total War: Warhammer features a high fantasy setting where humans, monsters, and magical creatures all exist in the same universe.

 If the Linux gamer you know is into Lord of the Rings or Game of Thrones, Total War: Warhammer would be right up their alley.
 Just buy this steam game online and start playing.

 If Civilization VI is a bit too overwhelming for your Linux gamer buddy, you can give them a copy of Cities: Skylines instead.
 With this game, he can create the city of his dreams and be able to understand the various challenges that urban planners face in real life.

 Colossal Order, who developed the said Linux game, also offers several expansion packs where the Linux gamer can simulate other urban planning challenges as well such as disaster preparedness and sustainable development, to name but a few.

 As of now, the estimated total number of Linux gamers was between 4 million to 6 million.
 The said estimate only goes to show that a subset of the global gaming community enjoys playing games in a machine running on a still-underrated operating system, and their numbers aren’t that small either.

 If you know someone who’s a diehard Linux gamer, you’ll want to give them any of the above-listed best cheap steam games today.
 After all, there’s no telling when Linux might soon overthrow both Windows and macOS that it may become the dominant operating system not only for personal computers but gaming ones as well.

-Note that this list has not followed any particular order rather it’s a generic list of best cheap steam games available out there which you can recommend your friends and family who really like to play games.
+Note that this list has not followed any particular order instead it’s a generic list of best cheap steam games available out there which you can recommend your friends and family who like to play games.
 If you like this list, then don’t forget to share it on your social network and let know others who need this.
-Moreover, put forward your thoughts and experiences in the comment section which will help us to grow.
+Moreover, put forward your thoughts and experiences in the comment section, which will help us to grow.